-- B. Offensive Touching UB: Harassment-Sexual: A student shall not engage in unwanted touching of an offensive or sexual nature.
+- Rule 27 SEXUAL BEHAVIOR (Respect/Caring): A student shall not engage in any sexual behavior on school property or at a school-sponsored activity.
+All reports of nonconsensual sexual misconduct must be documented in the CMS Title IX Record Keeping System.
+The school will provide the outcome of all Title IX investigations in writing to the student's parent/guardian. - A. Mutual Sexual Activity UB: Mutual Sexual Contact between two students: A student shall not engage in consensual sexual contact and/or sexual acts. - B. Offensive Touching UB: Harassment-Sexual: A student shall not engage in unwanted touching of an offensive or sexual nature.
 In some cases this may be a violation of 27E. - C. Sexual Harassment UB: Harassment-Sexual: A student shall not engage in unwanted verbal or physical (e.g. gesturing) conduct of a sexual nature which may reasonably be regarded as intimidating, hostile or offensive.
-This includes the communication of (by digital or other means) or the intentional display of sexually explicit material. - D. Indecent Exposure UB: Indecent Exposure, UB: Harassment-Sexual: A student shall not intentionally expose private body parts, including but not limited to the intentionally display of the buttocks (mooning). - E. Sexual Assault: PD: Sexual Assault: A student shall not intentionally engage in sexual contact (the touching of a sexual organ without penetration) for the purpose of sexual arousal, sexual gratification, or sexual abuse by force or against the will of another person.
-Sexual organ includes breast, anus, buttocks and genitals.
+This includes the communication of (by digital or other means) or the intentional display of sexually explicit material. - D. Indecent Exposure UB: Indecent Exposure, UB: Harassment-Sexual: A student shall not intentionally expose private body parts, including but not limited to the intentionally display of the buttocks (mooning). - E. Sexual Battery: PD: Sexual Assault: A student shall not intentionally engage in sexual contact (the touching of a sexual organ without penetration) for the purpose of sexual arousal, sexual gratification, or sexual abuse by force or against the will of another person.
+Sexual organ includes breast, anus, buttock and genitals (see page 31 for full definition).